New York City has over 32,000 streets and avenues. Some of these streets, like Broadway, are known worldwide.

 MacDougal Street is named for Alexander McDougall, a merchant who was a major general in the Revolutionary War.

-MacDougal Street today is worth a visit as it is a vibrant, lively part of Greenwich Village, lined with restaurants, cafes, and music venues.
+Today, MacDougal Street is a vibrant, lively street lined with restaurants, cafes, and music venues.

 Gay Street